MarkBind/markbind/docs/userGuide/plugins/tags.md

 </div>

-Alternatively, you can specify tags to render for a page in the front matter.
+Alternatively, you can specify tags to render for a page in the frontmatter.

 <div class="indented">

-{{ icon_example }} Specifying tags in front matter:
+{{ icon_example }} Specifying tags in frontmatter:
 ```html
 <frontmatter>
   title: "Hello World"